Warren Buffett: 5 Things You Can Learn From the Man Who Invested $1 Billion in Apple

 Buffett is a longtime value investor, considered a somewhat stodgy, old-fashioned strategy versus the more new-fangled growth investing that is associated with tech investing.

-The “Oracle from Omaha” invests in stocks that has been undervalued by the market but have good instrinsic value -- and then waits for the market to recognize the value.
+The “Oracle from Omaha” invests in stocks that have been undervalued by the market but have good instrinsic value -- and then waits for the market to recognize the value.
 His approach sometimes takes years for a payoff, but his success motto is that he’ll take a certain payoff over a big one any day.

 And his investment philosophy has certainly paid off, with a 22 percent annual return for Berkshire Hathaway from 1964-2005.